Step 2 - Add Rate Limiting

 Policies are modules that can intercept and transform an incoming request or outgoing response.
 Zuplo offers a wide range of policies built-in (including rate limiting) to save you time.
 You can check out the full list.

-Zuplo offers a programmable approach to rate limiting that allows you to vary how rate limiting is applied for each customer, or request.s
+Zuplo offers a programmable approach to rate limiting that allows you to vary how rate limiting is applied for each customer or request.

-In this example, we'll add a simple IP based rate limiter, but you should look into dynamic rate limiting to see the full power of the world's best rate limiter.
+In this example, we'll add a simple IP-based rate limiter, but you should also explore dynamic rate limiting to see the full power of the world's best rate limiter.

 -